TU-Delft-DCC/TU-Delft-DCC.github.io/docs/software/testing_matlab.md

 ## Executing tests
-We make use of a test function called `run_testsuite.m`.
-This function allow the creation of test reports and selectively running test through TestTags.
-In the example above, we added the tag 'Unit'.
+We will create a Matlab script called `run_testsuite.m` in the folder `tests/`.
+This function can run the tests present in the folder `tests/` and can create test reports.

 ````{toggle}
 ```matlab